zhampel/rot-inv-conv/README.md

     ...
     - N_CLASSES

-The img_data.dat file contains in csv the following values: number of classes, height, width, channels.
+The img_data.dat file contains in CSV the following values: number of classes, height, width, channels.
 For example, for the CIFAR-10 data set, the contents of img_data.dat is `10,32,32,3`.

 To start with a standard data set, one can run the following: